murufi/Softcode/README.md

  <img src="https://pbs.twimg.com/profile_banners/955836734545317895/1667133151/1080x360">
 </picture>

-##  ABOUT ME:
+##  ABOUT ME
-- 👋  <b>Hey, I’m AhmadRufai </b> a developer from Nigeria who develops robust code for businesses, Student of Software Engineering in Nigerian Army University Biu (NAUB), proficient in HTML, CSS, JavaScript, JQuery for FrontEnd and MySql for BackEnd in addition Boostrap and Ajax.
+👋 "Hello, I am <b> Ahmad Rufai,</b> a skilled developer based in Nigeria.
+I specialize in crafting robust and efficient code solutions for businesses.
+Currently pursuing a degree in Software Engineering at Nigerian Army University Biu (NAUB), I have honed my expertise in various technologies, including HTML, CSS, JavaScript, and JQuery for FrontEnd development.
+Additionally, I am proficient in utilizing MySql for BackEnd tasks, and I have hands-on experience with Bootstrap and Ajax for enhancing website functionality.
+I am passionate about creating seamless user experiences and constantly strive to stay updated with the latest trends in the industry to deliver high-quality results."

 ## Tech Stack: